 Could it bring value to a developer?

-The cause of my sudden interest in Computer Science is this fantastic list of resources: teach yourself computer science.
+I began with his fantastic list of resources: teach yourself computer science.
 It’s basically a guideline how to study Computer Science as a software engineer, without spending a lot of money trying to enter MIT.

 It suggests 9 fields of study and recommend studying them from 100 to 200 hours.